swedishvegan/complax/README.md

 3. Otherwise if the literal is numeric and has a decimal point or an exponent (i.e. 1.23e10), it is a decimal
 4. Otherwise, it is an integer

+You can also create arrays, which are detailed in the next section, [Arrays](#pt3.1.7).

 What if you want to explicitly declare the data type?
 Lax has a way to do this:

 ```